 - Embarrassing Middle Name: Harold Spooner Dortmund Mepps Green.

-- Lookalike Lovers: Eventually starts dating (and later marries) a girl named Bonnie, who is essentially a female version of himself (much to Red's horror).
+- Lookalike Lovers: Eventually starts dating a girl named Bonnie, who is essentially a female version of himself (much to Red's horror).
+They become engaged late in the series' run and the series finale involves their wedding.

 - Nerd Glasses